-- be a citizen or organisation from the Republic of Korea - be a well-established organisation in the Republic of Korea with a business purpose to advocate for Australian business, education and/or cultural interests - be already based in Australia or the Republic of Korea or able to travel to the Republic of Korea from a third country. - and be willing to provide or develop child protection guidelines that meets the Child Protection Policy | Australian Government Department of Foreign Affairs and Trade (dfat.gov.au) for your project if it involves people under the age of 18 years.
+- be one of the following entity types: - an Australian entity with an Australian Business Number (ABN), Australian Company Number (ACN), or Indigenous Corporation Number (ICN) - an Australian consortium with a lead organisation2 - an Australian registered charity or not-for-profit organisation - an Australian local government body - an Australian State/Territory government body - a Corporate Commonwealth Entity - an Australian statutory authority - be an Australian or permanent resident of Australia - be a citizen or organisation from the Republic of Korea - be a well-established organisation in the Republic of Korea with a business purpose to advocate for Australian business, education and/or cultural interests - be already based in Australia or the Republic of Korea or able to travel to the Republic of Korea from a third country. - and be willing to provide or develop child protection guidelines that meets the Child Protection Policy | Australian Government Department of Foreign Affairs and Trade (dfat.gov.au) for your project if it involves people under the age of 18 years.